javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 };
 ```

 Now if we want to create other users, we can call `new User("Ann")`, `new User("Alice")` and so on.
-Much shorter than using literals every time, and also reads well.
+Much shorter than using literals every time, and also easy to read.

 That's the main purpose of constructors -- to implement reusable object creation code.